Film2549/Data-Analysis-of-Northwind-Sample-Database-Using-SQL-and-Power-BI/README.md

 - **Region** : Defines geographical sales regions.
 - **Territories** : Specifies sales territories within those regions.
 - **EmployeeTerritories** : Links employees to the territories they manage.

+## Identifying Key Questions for Database Analysis

+After understanding the dataset and how the tables are connected, the next step was to think about what topics could be analyzed.
+For each topic, simple questions were listed and planned out like below :

+1. **Revenue and Profitability Analysis:**
+    * Calculate total revenue over specified periods (monthly, yearly).
+    * Compare revenue across different regions.
+    * Rank products by total sales, revenue, and quantity sold; identify best-selling categories.
+    * Analyze seasonal trends in product sales.
+    * Evaluate the impact of discounts on sales and profit margins.

+2. **Customer Insights:**
+    * Rank customers by total spending and classify them by country and role.
+    * Identify the most purchased products by country.
+    * Analyze order quantity by customer country.
+    * Calculate average order spending and quantity.

+3. **Employee Performance:**
+    * Identify top-performing sales representatives by individual and region.
+    * Compare employee sales performance.
+    * Analyze employee efficiency per employee.
+    * Evaluate the impact of employee region on sales state (profit/loss).

+4. **Shipping and Logistics Efficiency:**
+    * Identify the most frequently used shipping/supplier companies.
+    * Evaluate delivery times and shipping costs across different carriers.
+    * Identify fulfillment delays that impact sales.

+## Query Data Using SQL
+Open and connect to my local database on my computer using Microsoft SQL Server Management Studio, then write an SQL statement based on these 4 topics.

+You can see full codes in [SQL Queries]() folder.